intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 needed if there are fundamental shortcomings in the original protocol design when assessed against current needs.

-Experience with deployment of Internet protocols has shown that adding features to protocols or designing entirely new versions is not uniformly successful.
+Experience with Internet scale protocol deployment shows that adding features or designing entirely new versions is not uniformly successful.
+{{?I-D.iab-protocol-transitions}} examines the problem more broadly.

-This document examines the conditions that determine whether protocol maintainers have the ability - the freedom - to design and deploy new protocol mechanisms or protocols.
+This document examines the specific conditions that determine whether protocol maintainers have the ability - the freedom - to design and deploy new or modified protocols.

 # Implementations of Protocols are Imperfect

-A change to a protocol can be made extremely difficult to deploy if there are bugs in implementations with which the deployment needs to interoperate.
+A change to a protocol can be made extremely difficult to deploy if there are bugs in implementations with which the new deployment needs to interoperate.
 Bugs in the handling of new codepoints or extensions can mean that instead of handling the mechanism as designed, endpoints react poorly.
 This can manifest as abrupt termination of sessions, errors, crashes, or disappearances of endpoints and timeouts.

 Interoperability with other implementations is usually highly valued, so deploying mechanisms that trigger adverse reactions like these can be untenable.
-This is true even if the negative reactions happen infrequently or only under certain circumstances.
+Where interoperability is a competitive advantage, this is true even if the negative reactions happen infrequently or only under relatively rare conditions.

-Deploying a change to a protocol could require fixing a good proportion of these issues in the deployments with buggy implementations.
-This can involve a tedious and lengthy process that includes identifying the cause of these errors, finding the responsible implementation, coordinating a bug fix and release plan, contacting the operator of affected services, and waiting for the fix to be deployed to those services.
+Deploying a change to a protocol could require fixing a substantial proportion of the bugs that the change exposes.
+This can involve a difficult process that includes identifying the cause of these errors, finding the responsible implementation, coordinating a bug fix and release plan, contacting the operator of affected services, and waiting for the fix to be deployed to those services.

-Given the effort involved in fixing these problems, the existence of these sorts of bugs can outright prevent the deployment of some protocol changes.
-It could even be necessarily to come up with a new protocol design that uses a different method to achieve the same result.
+Given the effort involved in fixing these problems, the existence of these sorts of bugs can outright prevent the deployment of some types of protocol changes.
+It could even be necessary to come up with a new protocol design that uses a different method to achieve the same result.

 ## Good Protocol Design is Not Sufficient